No Mow May

 Although No Mow May only provides a brief respite, it is better than continuing to mow the grass throughout this time.
 The UK’s insect population has suffered drastic declines in recent decades with far reaching consequences for both wildlife and people.
 Every action taken, no matter how big or small, can help to protect and restore our insect populations.

 The Council is reviewing grass cutting regimes across the district to further improve biodiversity.
-For more information on the Council’s work to improve biodiversity in the district please visit our biodiversity webpage.
+For more information on the Council’s work to improve biodiversity in the district please visit our biodiversity webpages.

 Will grass cuttings be taken away once mowing resumes in June?

-The grass cutting contractor is required to sweep away any cuttings that settle on roads and/or footpaths whilst they are cutting the grass.
+The grass cutting contractor is required to blow away any cuttings that settle on roads and/or footpaths whilst they are cutting the grass.

 How will the grass cutting teams deal with any litter or wildlife in the long grass once mowing resumes in June?

-The contractor will be vigilant for any litter or wildlife in the long grass and remove this safely before they start mowing.
+The teams will be vigilant for any litter or wildlife in the long grass and attempt to remove this safely before they start mowing.

 If you know of any specific areas or issues that the contractor needs to be made aware of, please contact us straight away.